GLOBAL MARKETS-Shares rally on China stimulus hopes, strong European data

 Brent crude prices rose as strength in stock markets helped

-the global oil benchmark recoup the bulk of its losses from the
+the global oil benchmark recoup the bulk of its loss in the

 previous session.